labgrid-project/labgrid/doc/configuration.rst

 BareboxStrategy
 ~~~~~~~~~~~~~~~
-A BareboxStrategy has three states:
+A BareboxStrategy has four states:

 - unknown
+- off
 - barebox
 - shell